Hanma29/eHotel/README.md

 Steps to install:

-Install XAMPP/MAMP/Whatever php manager you may have.
+Install php manager to use.

-Import the test_data.sql and then put the eHotels webapp in your phpmyadmin htdocs
+Import the test_data.sql

+put the eHotels webapp in your phpmyadmin htdocs

 Navigate to localhost/eHotels/index.php